 Investors who roll over short-term investments do better than investors in longer-term bonds when the realized short-term rates exceed the forward rates built into bond prices.
 Investors in bonds do better when the realized short-term rates fall below these forward rates.

 Define the “flattening” and “steepening” of rate curves and construct a hypothetical trade to reflect expectations that a curve will flatten or steepen.

+NEED CONTENT.
+AGAIN, similar to HULL… expectation here similar to in the case of hedging scenarios.

 Tuckman, Chapter 3: Returns, Spreads and Yields